Henry Handel Richardson: Film

 The Getting of Wisdom was filmed in 1977, directed by Bruce Beresford, from a screenplay by Eleanor Witcombe, starring Susannah Fowle as "Laura Rambotham" with supporting roles by Julia Blake, Terence Donovan and Kerry Armstrong.
 The screenplay adheres closely to the novel.

 Maurice Guest was adapted, very loosely, for the screen in Rhapsody (1954) starring Elizabeth Taylor, with the setting in Switzerland rather than Germany.
-It ended with "James Guest" happily married, rather than committing suicide.
+It ended with "James Guest" (John Ericson) happily married, rather than committing suicide.